AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-new-map-collection-output-generation.md

 1. Select **Refresh** to view the latest status of the generation process.
 The Status column is updated to reflect the current state of each map and its associated presets:

     - **Finished (Green)**: Generation completed successfully.
-    - **Finished (Red)**:Generation completed with errors.
+    - **Finished (Red)**: Generation completed with errors.
 Error details can be viewed in the logs.
-    - **Executing (Blue)**:Generation is currently in progress.
+    - **Executing (Blue)**: Generation is currently in progress.

     ![Status types](./images/status-types.png)

-1. You can also cancel the output generation task till the ststus of the task is executing by selecting the **Cancel generation** icon.
+1. You can also cancel the output generation task till the status of the task is executing by selecting the **Cancel generation** icon.

     ![camcel generation](./images/cancel-generation.png)